House of Hummingbird: Plot

 In Seoul in 1994, Eun-hee is a quiet 14-year-old from a working-class background preparing to enter high school.
 She loves drawing and hanging out with her best friend, Ji-suk, with whom she attends cram school.
 She is in love with her boyfriend, Ji-wan, who she is secretly dating.
 Her parents, especially her father, tend to ignore her needs and life in favor of helping her older brother, who abuses her physically and verbally.
 Her older sister is similarly ignored and abused.
 At her cram school, Eun-hee meets her new, free-spirited Chinese teacher, Ms. Kim, who she quickly forms a bond with.
 While dancing at a club with Ji-suk, she also meets Yu-ri, another schoolgirl who clearly has a crush on her, and the two become friends.

 Eun-hee's life quickly unravels.
 She discovers a lump behind her ear, which doctors later determine requires surgery to remove.
 When caught shoplifting with Ji-suk, her father is called after Ji-suk reveals her identity in fear, leading to severe punishment for Eun-hee; when she confronts Ji-suk later, she refuses to apologize for the betrayal.
 Ji-wan is forced to break up with her after his wealthy mother discovers her identity and lower social class.
 Despite all the tribulations, Ms. Kim encourages Eun-hee to keep her spirit and continue to move forward.
 Eun-hee is deeply moved by her advice and grows attached to her teacher.

 Eun-hee prepares to undergo surgery, and her father unexpectedly breaks down in sobs over his fear for her, revealing that he does truly care for her.
 The surgery is successful; Eun-hee makes up with Ji-suk, who apologizes and admits she betrayed her because she was frightened.
 Ms. Kim and Yu-ri also visit her in the hospital.
-Ms. Kim reveals that she is quitting the cram school, but promises to keep in contact.
 Yu-ri reveals that she has a crush on Eun-hee, who seems to reciprocate and kisses her cheek.